Why is it that our health changes so much as we arrive in our menopause transition?

 5 Things to Do to Go from the ‘Red’ Zone to the ‘Green Zone’ with your Health in Menopause:

 2. Turn around your Circadian Rhythm.
-The basis of ‘good health’ is understanding that sleep matters.
-7-8 hours of deep restorative sleep is crucial to restoring your health as you age.
-This requires some changes to your exercise and diet and your routines in menopause, because your hot flushes and night]. sweats are often the culprit to waking up and is an over-active bladder! [and yes, I can teach you how to turn this around too].
+The basis of ‘good health’ is understanding that your sleep matters.
+Between 7-8 hours of deep restorative sleep is crucial to restoring your health as you age.
+This requires some changes to your exercise and nutrition type and timing.
+If you are waking up to hot flushes, night sweats or an over-active bladder, then understanding that your lowering oestrogen is affecting the production of your sleep hormone melatonin and your thyroid function is important.

-3. Reduce ANIMAL FATS in your diet if you are already overweight or obese.
-Oestrogen is a powerful hormone but our fat cells love storing it – animal fats contain hormones too and contribute to worsening inflammation in our liver, kidney and joints.
-Many women are acquiring more inflammation in their cells and tissues as they age (there’s even a new term called ‘inflammaging’ which I’ve written about HERE).
+3. Reduce too many ANIMAL FATS in your diet if you are already overweight or obese.
+Oestrogen is a powerful hormone but our fat cells love storing it.
+Animal fats contain hormones too and may contribute to worsening inflammation in our liver, kidney and joints.
+Because ageing itself is inflammatory, as our blood vessels, gut, nerves and muscles all experience changes as we lose oestrogen, then menopause becomes a vulnerable time in our lives, whereby we might be acquiring more inflammation in cells and tissues – (there’s even a new term called ‘inflammaging’ which I’ve written about HERE).
 This is why reducing inflammation is one of the first things that we must turn around or learn to manage during menopause.
 The biggest change in our body during menopause, is the loss of muscle tone and size as well as the changes that occur in our liver and these organs develop inflammation too.
-Add to this, decades of inflammation building up in our body from our lifestyle and our menopause transition becomes the perfect-storm for even more inflammation in these critical organs.
+Add to this, decades of inflammation building up in our body from our western lifestyle and our menopause transition becomes the perfect-storm for even more inflammation in these critical organs.
 So, unless you are an endurance athlete, then watch your fat intake [and this is why my nutrition information follows women’s healthy ageing research, not the Keto or Paleo Diets which haven’t been researched for women’s health as they age].

 5. Aerobic exercise matters more than high intensity (anaerobic) exercise until you sleep all night.
 All of the women coming into my symptom reduction and weight loss programmes know that until they sleep all night and reduce inflammation that’s been building up for years, light to moderate exercise is the type of exercise that I recommend.
-Oestrogen works in partnership with your other reproductive hormone called progesterone, helping to keep your blood vessels dilated, helping control your blood pressure, temperature, metabolism, heart health and also helping your joints and muscles to heal and recover after exercise.
-The role of oestrogen in blood vessel dilation helps to improve our efficiency for removing the lactic acid from muscles after harder workouts, so for those of you who are used to exercising regularly and working harder, this is partly why you may be experiencing sore joints and muscles and at night, feeling like your legs are more restless than usual.
+Oestrogen works in partnership with your other reproductive hormone called progesterone, helping to keep your blood vessels dilated, controling your blood pressure, temperature, metabolism, heart health and also helping your joints and muscles to heal and recover after exercise.
+The role of oestrogen in blood vessel dilation helps to improve our efficiency for removing the lactic acid from muscles after harder workouts, so when we begin to lose oestrogen and progesterone during our menopause transition, this increases inflammation in our muscles, joints and tendons.
+For those of you who are used to exercising regularly and working more vigorously, then you need to understand that your muscles and blood vessels are trying to change as you move through menopause.

 I never thought about the fact that when I went into peri-menopause, my reproductive biology was going back in time.
 But now I think about it almost every day!
 It motivates me to get back to that feeling again because as women living in the modern, western world, we have another 30 years of living to do.

-We already know from the health of the first cohort of Baby-boomers to reach their older-age, that many diseases of older age are due to the accumulation of inflammation in cells and tissues, so to get back to having a body that is free from inflammation, there are changes we need to make now, in our late 40’s and 50’s and even into our 60’s.
+We already know from the health of the first cohort of Baby-boomers to reach their older-age, that many health challenges of ageing are due to the accumulation of inflammation in cells and tissues.
+That’s why mid-life is an important time for us to take back control.
 It’s so important that we turn around our sleep and other symptoms as we age.
 This is the most powerful thing that we can do to help our health and immune system so we enjoy healthy and vibrant years in the future.

 When we lose the effect of our reproductive hormones, it means we have to make some adjustments to our lifestyle.
 For many women reaching mid-life, this is the most difficult thing to achieve not only because we have so much going on in our lives still, but because there are so many conflicting opinions about how to eat and exercise and stay healthy – it all becomes a bit confusing, so we give up!
 I was confused too.

-But with your healthy ageing in mind (and my own), that’s why I designed MyMT – so you can feel healthy again and get back in control of your symptoms, weight and health naturally.
+That’s why I designed MyMT™ – so you can feel healthy again and get back in control of your symptoms, weight and health naturally.
 Come join me for 3 months when you can.
 Details and pricing HERE.
+Please use the promo code ATHOME20 to access your NZ$50 savings on either of the programmes.